SamurAI-Coding/Software2017-18/README.txt

 The Boost library must be Version 1.64.0 or newer.
 Check the version of Boost if you install it using package manager.
-Especially, apt (Advanced Package Tool) on Ubuntu cannot install Boost of the requierd version from their standard package archives.
+Especially, apt (Advanced Package Tool) on Ubuntu cannot install Boost of the required version from their standard package archives.
 Please get and install Boost manually referring to the following website. http://www.boost.org/doc/libs/1_66_0/more/getting_started/index.html You can choose full installation, but our game manager only requires